By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 610|Page: 1|4 min read

 Throughout the Civil Rights Movement, many leaders emerged that captured the attention of the American public.
 During this period, the leaders used different tactics in order to achieve change.
-Two strong civil rights leaders, Martin Luther King Jr. and Malcolm X were very well known African American individuals throughout history.
+Two strong civil rights leaders, Martin Luther King Jr. and Malcolm X, were very well-known African American individuals throughout history.
 Martin Luther King Jr. and Malcolm X helped shape American black and white culture today.
 They fought for what they stood for but in extremely different ways.
-Both of these two leaders had seem to have different views on how to go about gaining theirs and their peers freedom.
-King spoke with integrity, amity and intelligence, he led the black community to a peaceful and nonviolent approach to the issue, believing that it would allow the blacks to achieve equality with the white Americans.
+Both of these two leaders seemed to have different views on how to go about gaining their and their peers' freedom.
+King spoke with integrity, amity, and intelligence, leading the black community to a peaceful and nonviolent approach to the issue, believing that it would allow blacks to achieve equality with white Americans.

 Browse our vast selection of original essay samples, each expertly formatted and styled